mainmatter/mainmatter.com/src/posts/2023-01-30-using-rust-crates-in-elixir.md

 rustler::init!("Elixir.RustlerPdf", [read_config, create_pdf]);
 ```

-At the end of the file change the `rustler::init!` macro to the above: this lets
+At the end of the file, change the `rustler::init!` macro to the above: this
-Rustler know to bind `read_config` function to `Elixir.RustlerPdf` module.
+lets Rustler know to bind `read_config` function to the `Elixir.RustlerPdf`
+module.

 ## The Elixir part

 Once the Rust crate exports the functions, we need to let the Elixir side know
 what functions are expected to be bound to the module.
 Note that knowing the
-functions arity is important here, otherwise you’ll get errors saying that a
+functions' arities is important here, otherwise you’ll get errors saying that a
 function couldn’t be loaded.

 ```elixir